Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 The biggest problem, which is reproducible and happens always, is stopping Pharia Kernel at the end of a run.
 For `bench.cmds` both machines used about 1.5 GB of resident memory.
 Stopping that instance (sending SIGTERM, which is what happens if you press Ctrl-C) took more than 6 seconds on the Mac but only about 120 ms on the x86_64 machine.
+On a Mac, it helps to delete the skills from cache and remove them before shutting down.
 An assumption is, that the behavior depends on the operating system, not the instruction set architecture.
 As customers will most likely use Linux machines and in addition, customers will most likely deploy on x86_64 machines, so it should be fine.